The Story So Far…

 The Blue Polar Bear (illustrated by Ian Forss), DoCs, NSW, 2006.

-The Day We Built the Bridge, MidnightSun Publishing, February 2019.
+The Day We Built the Bridge (illustrated by Fiona Burrows), MidnightSun Publishing, February 2019.

 2000: Runner Up, T.A.G.
 Hungerford Award for Fiction.